 If the price is in an uptrend, and then pulls back, look for volume to increase (relative to recent volume) on the rally that follows, especially when the price makes a new high.

 This won’t always happen.
 The price can turn on average or even low volume as well.
-But from a trading perspective, I prefer to be in trades where some nice volume does kick off the price wave.
+But from a trading perspective, I prefer to be in trades where some nice volume does come in at the start of a price wave.

 A move below a new low on increased volume signals that the price move has fuel, and the price is more likely to continue falling.
 This would benefit a short trade.

-That said, if the price had dropped a whole bunch on really big volume, if the price starts moving up “nice” upside volume will be obscured because downside volume was so big.
+That said, if the price had dropped a whole bunch on really big volume, if the price starts moving up on “good” upside volume, that upside volume will be obscured because downside volume was so big.
 So we need to use a little common sense here.
 If there was a big volume on a decline, when the price starts rising it probably won’t be on even bigger volume, but we want to see volume that is strong on the up days.
 This is discussed a bit more when I talk about volume climaxes in the ETF section.

 Volume also tends to increase on earnings announcements.
 A large daily candle on high volume can often kick off a trend or accelerate it.
 See the Earnings Drift Trading Strategy for more on trading around earnings.